Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 Orange trees will give you copper ores once mined.

+Black trees will give you coal ores once mined.

+Gray trees will give you stone ores once mined.

 #### Wrecks
 Once mined they will give you items instead of ores.